-Learn more about these and other early video games (including Pong) here!
+Learn more about these and other early video games (including Pong)!

 DID YOU KNOW … the first computers weighed as much as a humpback whale?

 The Electronic Numerical Integrator and Computer (ENIAC), was one of the first electronic programmable computers and the first of its kind built in the United States.
-The computer weighed 30 tons (that’s 60,000 pounds, about as heavy as a humpback whale) and took up 1,800 square feet of space.
+It weighed 30 tons (that’s 60,000 pounds, about as heavy as a humpback whale).
+And took up 1,800 square feet of space.

 The ENIAC, built in 1945, also used over 200 kilowatts of electric power and contained over 18,000 vacuum tubes, 1,500 relays, and more than 5,000 feet of wires.